Hip Replacement Complications and Claims

-- Osteoarthritis (wear-and-tear) where the smooth cartilage that allows joint movement is damaged and progressive degenerative osteoaorthritis is more common in joints with prior damage.
+- Osteoarthritis (wear-and-tear): The smooth cartilage that allows joint movement is damaged.
+Progressive degenerative osteoarthritis is more common in joints with prior damage.

-- Osteonecrosis, where a lack of blood supply to parts of the hip joint leads to necrosis and the eventual collapse of the joint, which can be caused by fractures, drugs (i.e., prednisone), alcoholism or systemic diseases such as lupus.
+- Osteonecrosis: A lack of blood supply to parts of the hip joint leads to necrosis and the eventual collapse of the joint, which can be caused by fractures, drugs (i.e., prednisone), alcoholism, or systemic diseases such as lupus.

 - Accidents that cause damage such as the fracture of the neck of the femur.

 Hip replacements doubled between 2000 and 2010, and there is a concern that the rising tide of obesity is partly to blame for this sharp increase, due to the impact of excess weight on joints.
-Gym workouts are also resulting in more woman sustaining injuries, and the number of patients under the age of sixty requiring hip surgery is on the rise too.
-By 2010 more than 2.5 million people in the US had hip replacements
+Gym workouts are also resulting in more women sustaining injuries, and the number of patients under the age of 60 requiring hip surgery is on the rise as well.
+By 2010, more than 2.5 million people in the US had hip replacements

 Your doctor may recommend an elective hip replacement when the damage interferes with your daily activities of living such as: